rhinocerose/eng4000-group-k/documentation/requirements/preliminary_notes.md

 This project aims to create a greenhouse controller that has the capability of controlling outputs to maintain desired environmental conditions in a greenhouse.
 It will interface with existing greenhouse environmental control hardware by providing control signals to activate or deactivate climate control devices.

+# Capabilites

+## What It Will Do
+- Control assignable outputs in response to assignable sensor inputs
+- Selectable output weight with respect to measurements

+## What It Will Not Do
+- Communicate with other controllers

 # Controlled Parameters

 ## Temperature